Satwant201/NP-Hard-Problems/README.md

 1. TAT
 2. Availablity of an Agent
 3. Skillset of an Agent
-4. Work Item specific constraints
+4. Work Item specific constraint

 In this use case, we try to optimize the following constraints "age"  : How long a work item has been pending